nhagemann/anycontent-backend/README.md

 - allow selective adding of javascript/css files
 - auto adding of form elements
 - repositories instead of connection in config
+- allow to only have subset of content/config types for contentarchive/mysql connections
+- advanced validation of connection configuration, e.g. lowercase a-z0-9 only names for mysql connections